noamraph/nix-pills/pills/17-nixpkgs-overriding-packages.md

 ## Overriding nixpkgs packages

-We\'ve seen how to override attributes in a set such that they get recursively picked by dependent attributes.
+We've seen how to override attributes in a set such that they get recursively picked by dependent attributes.
 This approach can be used for derivations too, after all `nixpkgs` is a giant set of attributes that depend on each other.